-- changes in the way the US government contracts with businesses and changes in the budgetary priorities; - terms specific to US government contracts; - our failure to keep pace with a changing technological environment; - intense competition from other companies; - inaccuracy in our estimates of the cost of services and the timeline for completion of contracts; - non-performance by our subcontractors and suppliers; - our failure to adequately integrate businesses we may acquire; and - fluctuations in our results of operations and its impact on our stock price.
+- changes in the way the U.S. federal government contracts with businesses and changes in its budgetary priorities; - terms specific to U.S. federal government contracts; - our failure to keep pace with a changing technological environment; - intense competition from other companies; - inaccuracy in our estimates of the cost of services and the timeline for completion of contracts; - non-performance by our subcontractors and suppliers; - our failure to adequately integrate businesses we may acquire; and - fluctuations in our results of operations and its impact on our stock price.